-The following summary highlights selected information contained elsewhere in this prospectus supplement and the attached prospectus and does not contain all the information you will need in making your investment decision.
-You should read carefully this entire prospectus supplement, the attached prospectus and the documents incorporated by reference in them.
-Except as otherwise noted, all information in this prospectus supplement assumes no exercise by the underwriters of their option to purchase additional shares of class A common stock.
+The following summary highlights selected information contained elsewhere in this prospectus supplement and in the documents incorporated by reference in the accompanying prospectus and does not contain all the information you will need in making your investment decision.
+You should read carefully this entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference in the prospectus.
+Our principal subsidiaries are RGA Reinsurance Company, which we refer to as "RGA Reinsurance," RGA Life Reinsurance Company of Canada, RGA Americas Reinsurance Company, Ltd. and RGA Reinsurance Company (Barbados) Ltd.